Best Canadian SIM Card for Tourists, Students & your Working Holiday (2026)

 Can I call home from Canada?
 For example my family in Europe?

 Many Canadian carriers do not include international calling in their plans, and if they do, it typically comes with an additional monthly fee.
-However, with PhoneBox, international calls to 30 countries are included at no extra cost as part of your plan.
+However, with PhoneBox, international calls to over 30 countries are included at no extra cost as part of your plan.

 If you’re from a country not listed, you can still make international calls using apps like Messenger or WhatsApp, as long as both you and the person you’re calling have the app installed.